 Can your lessons be used as a stand-alone science curriculum with Homeschoolers?

-Interactive Science Lessons show how science can be both fun and meaningful.
-Every lesson is hands-on and visual in some way, and meant to illustrate the topic being studied.
-So you can think of my lessons as supplements that take what you’re already doing and make it better (more fun and meaningful), but not the absolute base of what you do with science.
-If you have a good base curriculum and are looking for something to liven it up, then Interactive Science Lessons would be a great choice for Homeschoolers, especially considering that most of my lessons use things commonly found around the home.
+A good way to think of my lessons is that they are supplements to what you’re already doing; to make it better, but not the absolute base of what you do with science.
+So if you have a good base curriculum and are looking for something to liven it up, then Interactive Science Lessons would be a great choice for Homeschoolers, especially considering that most of my lessons use things commonly found around the home.
 You’ll find more info. on my Homeschool page, located here.